-If you're looking to build a strong employer brand and assemble a workforce that will drive your organization to new levels of profitability and success, you need to focus on diversity and inclusion.
+If you're looking to build a strong employer brand and assemble a workforce that will drive your organization to new levels of profitability and success, you need to focus on diversity, equity and inclusion (DEI).

-Research has shown that having a broad and equal representation of genders, ages, ethnicities, nationalities and professional backgrounds in your business can make you more innovative, financially successful and attractive to talented job seekers.
+Studies have shown that having a broad and equal representation of genders, ages, ethnicities, nationalities and professional backgrounds in your business can make you more innovative and attractive to talented jobseekers.

 get the guide